 A walk down Mineral Point streets evokes a stroll through a Cornish village.
 Miners from Cornwall, England were among the first to settle here.
-Their homes and businesses, crafted of stone, have been carefully restored.
-The city’s historic district includes early architecture of the Midwest, with many buildings pre-dating statehood.
+Their homes and businesses, crafted of stone, have been carefully restored, with many buildings pre-dating statehood.
+The city’s historic district includes early architecture of the Midwest including the Railroad Museum - the oldest depot in Wisconsin built in 1856 .
 Today you find artists and artisans in studios and galleries, along with antique and specialty shops.

 Max Fernekes’ Mineral Point, 1940 and Now

 Max Magius Fernekes (1905-1984) first came to Mineral Point, Wisconsin in the mid-1930s to record with his pencil some of the decaying century-old buildings...

 The Mineral Point Historical Society’s Jammin’ on the Porch season will continue this summer at the Gundry House at Orchard Lawn, on second Friday each month,...

 The Red Rooster Cafe

 For over 30 years, a favorite spot in the heart of historic downtown.
 They've been making traditional Cornish pasty, figgyhobbin and other Cornish specialties...

 Gray Dog Deli